 - writing a note

-- sending a text or email to the school
+- sending a text or replying to the SMS received

+- writing an email to ashburtondrive.ps@education.wa.edu.au

 - seeing the classroom teacher in person

 - phoning the school

 - sending a message via Connect

-The following

-examples of explanations for school absences are not deemed acceptable or reasonable:
+The following examples of explanations for school absences are not deemed acceptable or reasonable:

-- spending time with Mother/Father
+- spending time with Mother/Father/other family members

 - helping to look after sick siblings/adults or parents

 - celebrating a birthday

 - family chores

 - family reasons (need to be specified)

 - tired

 Taking vacation leave during school terms is discouraged.
 We do understand that finding family time can be a challenge at times.
-Please forward all vacation requests in writing to the Principal outlining the dates your child will be away and the valid reason.
+Please forward all vacation requests in writing to the Principal, AshburtonDrive.PS@education.wa.edu.au outlining the dates your child will be away and the valid reason.